Singaporean Hokkien: Vocabulary from Old Chinese

 Certain colloquial pronunciations of Singaporean Hokkien words are directly inherited from the consonant system of Old Chinese.
 Hokkien did not experience a great phonological change throughout the transition period from Old Chinese to Middle Chinese.

-Min dialects, including Hokkien, preserved a unique feature of Old Chinese: it does not have labiodental consonants.
+Min languages, including Hokkien, preserved a unique feature of Old Chinese: it does not have labiodental consonants.
 For instance, the word "分" is pronounced as fen in Mandarin, but as pun in Hokkien.
 This marks a major difference between Old Chinese and Middle Chinese.